0x4A-0x41-0x4B/pyforms/docs/source/index.rst

 |

-The library is composed by three sub-libraries, each one implements the layer responsible to interpret the Pyforms application on each different environment.
+The library is composed of three sub-libraries, each one implements the layer responsible to interpret the Pyforms application on each different environment.

 .. |gui-logo| image:: /_static/imgs/pyforms-gui.jpg